pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 let you switch to viewing your students' pages.

 Use it now to click through to your students' dashboard.
 From there you'll be able to see all their pages.
-Try clicking through to their console, and you'll see you can even type into it!
+Go to the "Consoles" tab using the button near the top right, and then click on their console, and you'll see you can even type into it!

 Notice that the little drop-down on your dashboard updates to tell you that you're now viewing one of your students' pages.

-You can return to your own dashboard by clicking your own username, or the main PythonAnywhere logo.

 ----